-- 3. \Box Tape the elevator so that it stays in the neutral position. - □ Mount the elevator servo in the location as shown above using the screws provided with the radio. - □ Align the servo arm so that it is sitting at 90 degrees to the servo. - □ Mark the location where the elevator pushrod wire meets the outer hole of the servo arm.
+- 3. \Box Tape the elevator so that it stays in the neutral position. - □ Align the servo arm so that it is sitting at 90 degrees to the servo. - □ Mark the location where the elevator pushrod wire meets the outer hole of the servo arm.